Barbara Gordon: Representation for library and information science

 Over the years, the American Library Association and DC Comics have collaborated on multiple projects to promote literacy.
 These efforts frequently involve Barbara Gordon.
 In 2004, artist Gene Ha created a poster and bookmark that depicted Barbara Gordon walking in a library.
 Her Batgirl costume appears in a window's reflection.
 The tagline "Librarians are heroes every day!" appears at the bottom of the poster and bookmark.
 In 2009, a poster featured Barbara Gordon as the Oracle alongside Batman, Nightwing, Robin, the Cassandra Cain version of Batgirl, and Huntress.
 In 2015, the ALA and DC Comics collaborated on a new set of posters and bookmarks in the ALA's "READ" campaign.
 By herself, Barbara Gordon appears in the "Batgirl of Burnside" guise as envisioned by Babs Tarr.
 In another design, she appears as the Oracle alongside other members of the extended Bat Family.

+The book Drawn to the Stacks: Essays on Libraries, Librarians and Archives in Comics and Graphic Novels includes the chapter "Barbara Gordon as Information Literacy Activist in Batgirl: Son of Penguin," which "argues that Gordon’s confrontation with unethical algorithms in the 2017 story arc is a crucial and deeply insightful representation of librarians as an integral part of American society and the pursuit of justice."

-Representation for disabled people
+Representation for people with disabilities

 Following the character's reinvention as the information broker Oracle, she has been regarded as a symbol of empowerment for disabled people.
 In Unleashing the Superhero in Us All (2008), author T. James Musler notes that "[f]or quite some time, any handicap was considered insurmountable" citing Franklin D. Roosevelt as an example, who was never photographed in a wheelchair to avoid a perception of weakness.
 About Barbara Gordon, he states "[r]ather than quitting crime-fighting, Barbara combines her intellect and computer skills to help the superhero community by gathering and passing along information."
 Her character thus signifies that "[n]o longer is a handicap overwhelming, a person can live a strong good life, handicap or not."
 In The Superhero Book: The Ultimate Encyclopedia Of Comic-Book Icons And Hollywood Heroes (2004), author Gina Renée Misiroglu observes that while disabled characters in comic books are typically utilized as gimmicks, or—as with Charles Xavier and Daredevil—are introduced with a pre-existing condition as part of their origin myth, "[a]s Oracle...
 Gordon stands tall as the most empowering disabled superhero.
 Readers witnessed her tragedy, and watched her rise above it."
 James B. South's chapter "Barbara Gordon and Moral Perfectionism" in the 2004 book Superheroes and Philosophy analyzes how the changes in her life "from librarian to Batgirl to Oracle" drive her to pursue a higher self, illustrating the philosophical theory of moral perfectionism.